 The South Downs Way is one of the oldest off-road long distance cycling routes in southern England.
 From Winchester to Eastbourne it crosses Hampshire and Sussex following the chalk ridge of the South Downs.
 It is very scenic.
 There aren’t a lot of amenities on the route itself, but there are towns and villages in the valleys.
 That said, there are ancient hill forts and other places of interest along the way.

 What sticks out are the views from the ridge accessed via a series of 250m climbs from the valley bottoms.
 These are lung-busting raw hill tracks on the way up with exhilarating descents.
 As such, this is a route for the dedicated cyclist or cycling family.
 The overall level of challenge depends on how quickly you complete the route.
-3 or 4 days is commonly cited in tourist literature.
-Jon did it in 2 tough days and knows someone who did the double in just over 24 hours – proper hardcore!
+Three or four days is commonly cited in tourist literature.
+Jon did it in two tough days and knows someone who did the double in just over 24 hours – proper hardcore!
 The faster you go the better navigation you need.
 The waymarking along the route has improved but I recommend satnav.

 As a long distance linear route you need to plan the return (train into waterloo and out again is possible).
 Or you can do the double.
 The terrain is hilly but it is generally hard-packed stony paths.
 These chalk paths can be slippery when wet so some off-road skills will be needed in those conditions.
 On dry summer days it’s not technical.